daslef/poxey/README.md

 # Poxey

-Poxey is a web-app, where you can make your dreams come true and catch all pokemons.
+Poxey is a web-app, where you feel all capabilities of pokemon's world!

 # Advantages